Tom Cruise: 1980s: Breakthrough and stardom

 At age 18, with the blessing of his mother and stepfather, Cruise moved to New York City to pursue an acting career.
 After working as a busboy in New York, he went to Los Angeles to try out for television roles.
 He signed with CAA and began acting in films.
 He made his film debut in a bit part in the 1981 film Endless Love, followed by a major supporting role as a crazed military academy student in Taps later that year.
-Cruise was originally supposed to appear as a background actor but his role was expanded after impressing director Harold Becker.
-He next won the role of Steve Randle in Francis Ford Coppola's 1983 cinematic adaptation of S. E. Hinton's novel, The Outsiders, and shared the screen with an ensemble cast that included Matt Dillon, Emilio Estevez, Leif Garrett, C. Thomas Howell, Diane Lane, Rob Lowe, Ralph Macchio, and Patrick Swayze.
-That same year he appeared in All the Right Moves and Risky Business, which has been described as "A Generation X classic, and a career maker for Tom Cruise."
-He also played the male lead in the Ridley Scott film Legend, released in 1985.
+Cruise was originally supposed to appear as a background actor but his role was expanded after he impressed director Harold Becker.
+He next won the role of Steve Randle in Francis Ford Coppola's 1983 adaptation of S. E. Hinton's novel The Outsiders, and shared the screen with an ensemble cast that included Matt Dillon, Emilio Estevez, Leif Garrett, C. Thomas Howell, Diane Lane, Rob Lowe, Ralph Macchio, and Patrick Swayze.
+Also in 1983, he appeared in All the Right Moves and Risky Business, which has been called "a Generation X classic, and a career maker for Tom Cruise."
+He played the male lead in the Ridley Scott film Legend, released in 1985.
 By 1986's Top Gun, his status as a superstar had been cemented.

 Cruise followed up Top Gun with Martin Scorsese's The Color of Money (1986), which came out the same year, and which paired him with Paul Newman.
-Their chemistry won praise among critics with The Washington Post writing, "One of the subtle achievements of both Cruise's and Newman's performances is that you feel that both of them are genuinely top-notch pool hustlers".
-In 1988, Cruise starred in Cocktail, a film that was a box office success but failed with critics.
+Their chemistry won praise among critics, with The Washington Post writing, "One of the subtle achievements of both Cruise's and Newman's performances is that you feel that both of them are genuinely top-notch pool hustlers".
+In 1988, Cruise starred in Cocktail, a film that was a box-office success but panned by critics.
 His performance earned him a nomination for the Razzie Award for Worst Actor.
 Later that year he starred with Dustin Hoffman in Barry Levinson's Rain Man, which won the Academy Award for Best Picture.